 Its key features include

-- Reports & Analytics: Get a clear view of how accurate your forecasts are, what products are underperforming, and which SKUs are driving growth.
-Based on this data, Prediko fine-tunes the future forecasts.
+- Reports & Analytics: Get a clear view of how accurate your forecasts are, what products are underperforming, and which SKUs are driving growth in real-time.
+This is not possible in Excel or spreadsheets.

-Sync Protein Saves 10 hours/week by Switching from Excel to Prediko
+Sync Protein Saved 10 hours/week by Switching from Excel to Prediko

-The team at Sync Protein used to forecast demand manually in Excel.
+The team at Sync Protein used to forecast demand manually in Excel using one of the templates.
 Every week involved exporting sales data, adjusting formulas, and working through purchase orders one by one.

 As their product range grew, so did the time spent managing inventory.
 The process became harder to maintain and left too much room for errors.